A Little More about Our Market

 New York State Ag and Markets: (800) 554 - 4501

 All applicants will be informed of their status with the market within 90 days from receipt of application with payment.
-Once you have received an acceptance letter from the Market Manager, you are accepted into the Summer Market Season.
+Application does not guarantee acceptance, and we do not have a waitlist.
+Once you have received an acceptance letter from the Market Manager and the Board of Directors, you are accepted into the Summer Market Season.
 Year-long acceptance is based on availability, membership status, and per the Board's decision.
 Please read through our Rules and Regulations, Bylaws and Constitution, as well as any other market policies, as you will be held accountable for all information therein.